Westbrook/cross-root-aria-reflection/cross-root-aria-reflection.md

 When moving that DOM management responsibility to the individual custom elements themselves, the responsibility of the consuming developer begins to diminish, but the ID based relationships begin to change or become impossible.
-To suppor this, we've assumed the presence of the ARIA Attribute Delegation API in following code examples:
+To support this, we've assumed the presence of the ARIA Attribute Delegation API in following code examples:

 ```html